G{\aa}rding Polynomials: Introduction

+In \cite{FANG2024109867} we studied a general class of such geometric PDEs on K\"ahler manifolds, relating solvability to stability-type conditions and extending earlier work \cite{song2008convergence,demailly2004numerical,Fang-Lai-Ma,Guan2014Second-order,chen2021j,collins2017convergence,szekelyhidi2018fully,Song2020NakaiMoishezonCF,datar2021numerical}.
+Independently, Lin \cite{Lin23JFA,LIN2024} obtained an effective convexity criterion for level-sets associated with symmetric multi-affine polynomials.
+These developments led to the introduction of G{\aa}rding polynomials studied in this paper.

-The proof of the main theorem combines geometric and algebraic structures and is analytic in nature.
-Positivity regions satisfying the positive ray test give rise to additional structure, including natural filtration and further non-degeneracy conditions.
-We study Gårding polynomials under operations such as partial derivatives and polarization, together with two binary relations that encode their interaction with positivity regions.
-In particular, we prove a linear preserver theorem in the Gårding setting, extending the seminal work of Borcea and Brändén \cite{BB09Annals,BB09I,MR2661242}.
-A key challenge arises in extending the theory beyond the multi-affine setting via polarization, which leads to a nonlinear and generally non-convex optimization problem.
-Classical complex-analytic tools, such as the Grace-Walsh-Szeg\"o theorem, which underlies polarization arguments in the stable setting, do not have an analog in this context.
-One of our main contributions is the identification of intrinsic geometric and algebraic structures through which this analytic difficulty is reduced to linear optimization on convex domains.
-For applications in matroid theory, the proofs of several special cases reveal delicate analytic features of generating functions, which in turn encode structural properties of the underlying matroids; the more technical arguments are carried out in detail in Appendices~A--C.
+\textbf{Methods and techniques.} The proof of the main theorem combines geometric and algebraic ideas and is analytic in nature.

+For multi-affine polynomials, positivity regions satisfying the positive ray test implies the closure properties of G{\aa}rding polynomials under basic operations such as restrictions, translations and partial derivatives.
+We then study two binary relations for \gar{} polynomials which encode interactions of positivity regions.
+The closure properties and binary relations lead to a linear preserver theorem in the G{\aa}rding setting, extending the seminal work of Borcea and Brändén \cite{BB09Annals,BB09I,MR2661242}.

+A key difficulty arises in extending the theory beyond the multi-affine setting via polarization, which leads to a nonlinear and generally non-convex optimization problem.
+Classical complex-analytic tools, such as the Grace--Walsh--Szeg\"o theorem, which underlie polarization arguments in the stable setting, do not apply here.
+A central contribution of this work is the identification of intrinsic geometric and algebraic structures that reduce this difficulty to linear optimization on convex domains.